 Anxiety can also be experienced without any stimulus at all or due to a perceived stressor that may not exist, such as a child who is afraid of a monster in the closet at night or a straight-A student who worries about getting a failing grade.
 If anxiety rises to excessive levels or becomes recurring or continuous, it can develop into a mental health condition, called anxiety disorder.
 There are many types of anxiety disorders.
 Anxiety disorders are multifaceted and can be difficult to recognize and differentiate from other medical conditions because they present with a wide variety of manifestations.
 Anxiety can also be a symptom of many medical conditions in addition to anxiety disorder. ...more »

 The symptoms of anxiety are due to the body's reaction to stress called the fright, fight or flight response.
 This reaction developed in early human evolution as a means to increase alertness and readiness to react to dangerous stressors, such as the threat of a man-eating predator.
-When confronted with a stressor, the body's nervous system reacts ...more symptoms »
+When confronted with a stressor, the body's nervous system reacts by ...more symptoms »

 The first step to addressing excessive anxiety is to diagnose and treat any underlying medical conditions, such as hyperthyroidism and hypoxia.

 There are many ways to reduce, even eliminate the symptoms of anxiety that are not caused by an untreated medical condition.
 The most effective strategy is to address anxiety in a variety of ways.
-Taking inventory of stressors and developing ...more treatments »
+Taking inventory of stressors ...more treatments »